fae-ld/CodeWars/README.md

 These discrete programming exercises train a range of skills in a variety of programming languages, and are completed within an online integrated development environment.

-// Usually, I use Python, C ++, or JavaScript to do this challenge. :D
+// Usually, I use Python, C ++, or JavaScript to do code challenge :D